redbear/Duo/README.md

 #### SETUP Button

-When the Duo is running, at any time, you can press and hold the SETUP button for 3 seconds to enter the WiFi Provisioning mode, the RGB in [flashing blue](docs/images/Duo-Blue.gif).
+When the Duo is running, at any time, you can press and hold the SETUP button for 3 seconds to enter the 'Listening Mode', the RGB in [flashing blue](docs/images/Duo-Blue.gif) for doing WiFi provisioning.
+For details, read [getting started guide](docs/getting_started.md).

 #### USB